rmartico/UBUMonitorDocs_en/docs/source/visualization/logs.rst

    * Months
    * All

-* **Start reference date**: the indicative start date shown when grouping.
+* **Start reference date**: the reference start date shown when grouping.
 It initially takes the value of the subject configuration in Moodle.
-* **End reference date**: the indicative end date shown when grouping.
+* **End reference date**: the reference end date shown when grouping.
 Initially it takes as end date the minimum of the current date and the end date of the course if it exists.

 Note that the start and end reference date are not taken into account when making groupings.
 For example, when grouping by months and an initial date of 06/17/2019 to 06/24/2019, it will not show the logs between those two days, but will show all those of June.

 In the groupings by **Hours** and **Days of the week** they do not use the date selector, being calculated on the total of logs, therefore they are disabled.

-In the graphics, when you click on the points or elements of a specific student, it is positioned in the view of the corresponding user, to facilitate their identification.
+In the charts, when you click on the points or elements of a specific student, it is positioned in the view of the corresponding user, to facilitate their identification.
 The student's file is available to consult additional information.

-In the lower left area, the possible tabs for selecting elements on which to generate the graphs are shown: **Components**, **Events**, **Sections** or **Course Modules**.
+In the lower left area, the possible tabs for selecting elements on which to generate the charts are shown: **Components**, **Events**, **Sections** or **Course Modules**.
 Multiple selection is allowed on all of them and filtering by text.

 Components
 ----------